Understanding Chain-of-Thought in LLMs through Information Theory: Experiments

 \section{Experiments}

-In this section, we empirically demonstrate the practical utility of our framework.
-In addition to our proposed method dubbed information gain (denoted by IG), we consider two common baselines that can be used to detect the errors in a model's CoT reasoning and assume access to only the model's CoT generations $\state_0, \state^M_1, \ldots, \state^M_T$ as well as the correct final answers denoted as $\finaloutput$.
+In this section, we demonstrate our framework's utility, dubbed Information-Gain (IG) and compare against two baselines for detecting errors in a model's CoT reasoning.
+Here we assume access only to the model's CoT generations \( \state_0, \state^M_1, \ldots, \state^M_T \) and correct final answers \( \finaloutput \).

-\paragraph{Outcome Reward Model (ORM) \citep{havrilla2024glore}} This involves training a classifier, denoted as $f_{\textup{ORM}}$, which takes as input model generations up to any step $t$ in its CoT reasoning, $\state^M_t$, and predicts the probability of the model's final answer being correct, i.e.
+\paragraph{\textbf{Outcome Reward Model (ORM) \citep{havrilla2024glore} \,\,} } This involves training a classifier, denoted as $f_{\textup{ORM}}$, which takes as input model generations up to any step $t$ in its CoT reasoning, $\state^M_t$, and predicts the probability of the model's final answer being correct, i.e.